 What we desire should not necessarily determine what we do

 We may find the opposite or both sexes attractive.
 Yet, the Bible teaches us, as Christians, not to simply follow our desires, but to follow what God says.
 The Bible teaches that God designed sex for the lifelong commitment of marriage between a husband and wife.
-This means that sexual intimacy outside of heterosexual marriage is wrong whether it is indulged in between people of the opposite sex or the same sex [1].
+This means that sexual intimacy outside of heterosexual marriage is wrong whether it is conducted between people of the opposite sex or the same sex [1].

 A desire to do something wrong is called a temptation.
 We are directed to flee from such temptations [2].
 There is a war going on in every Christian, between such temptations and the Holy Spirit who lives in us [3].
 Don’t be surprised if you still have sinful desires after conversion – in fact the Bible warns that our enemy, Satan, will attack us with such temptations.
 We are not to be victims of such wrong desires.
 By the power of God’s Spirit our desires can and will change as we prayerfully submit them to Him.